lyz-code/blue-book/docs/projects/projects.md

     manager tasks, so it will track the time spent in that task.
 If you change the window manager focus to a window that is not related to the task at hand it will stop recording and show you a warning.

-## Create an ordered list of digital gardens

-Use [best-of-lists](https://github.com/best-of-lists/best-of) to create an awesome list of digital gardens.

 ## Shared accounting